carbonWinter/the-big-guns/spinal-injuries.md

   color: dark
   align: left
   columns: '2'
-  superheading: '// Your Spinal Injury Attorney In Las Vegas, NV Has A Curated Team'
+  superheading: "// Your Spinal Injury Attorney In Las Vegas, NV Has A Curated Team"
   heading: A Team Of Experts
-  text: To maximize compensation in a spinal injury case, we establish and document all relevant data and how those numbers extrapolate into the future.
+  text: To maximize compensation in a spinal injury case, we establish and document
+    all relevant data and how those numbers extrapolate into the future.
 Call The Big Guns
   content: |-
     "Every spinal injury case we handle is carefully prepared so that the victim's immediate and future medical and financial needs are accounted for.
 To maximize compensation for our clients, we consult with recognized medical experts selected for their ability to document, analyze, and persuasively describe their findings concerning the issues of liability and damages.
 Compensation includes recovery of your medical bills for necessary treatment as well as pain and suffering and lost wages.
 Pain and suffering is more than just physical pain and also includes impacts on your daily activities, such as sports, hobbies, physical activities, and social life.
 In certain circumstances, your spouse or other loved ones can also receive compensation because you cannot be there for them in the way they deserve.